trisys3/koaka-/README.md

     }],
   },
 });
-// "request" & "requests" are the same, and both take a string or array of
-// strings. "behavior" & "behaviors" are also the same, and take an object or
-// an array of objects.
-If an object, and it has a "name" property, that is
+// "behavior" & "behaviors" are the same, and are added onto the server by the teach middleware.
+They take an object.
+If it has a "name" property, that is
 // assumed to be the name of the behavior.
-Otherwise, the object is assumed to
+Otherwise, it is assumed to
-// be a hash of behaviors, with each key as the name, as below.
+// be a hash of behaviors, with each key as a name.

 // The behaviors are kept around for convenience.
 They can be changed from
 // the outside, but `koaka` keeps track of the state. console.log(behaviors);
-// [ { name: 'getEggs', request: [ 'http://grocerystore.com/eggs' ], requests: [ 'http://grocerystore.com/eggs' ] }, { name: 'tellRobotButlerToRetrieveEggs', command: ['koaka do requestEggs', 'sleep 2h', 'koaka do controlRobot'], commands: ['koaka do requestEggs', 'sleep 2h', 'koaka do controlRobot' ] } ]
+// { getEggs: { request: [ 'http://grocerystore.com/eggs' ], requests: [ 'http://grocerystore.com/eggs' ] }, tellRobotButlerToRetrieveEggs: { command: ['koaka do requestEggs', 'sleep 2h', 'koaka do controlRobot'], commands: ['koaka do requestEggs', 'sleep 2h', 'koaka do controlRobot' ] } }

 request.post('http://localhost:3000/teach', {
   json: true,